StoneyDSP/StoneyDSP/README.md

 ### Hi there 👋 I'm Nathan and I'm making Audio software plugins using C++!

-Here you will repo's of my audio plugins.
+Here you will repo's of my audio plugins, which you may download, compile, use, and study for free.

 Coffee!
 That's how I get things done!!